'All In' event encourages young black men to learn, speak out

-RENO, Nev.
-(KOLO) - Close to 100 people gathered in City Plaza Sunday afternoon for the 'All In' event.
+Close to 100 people gathered in City Plaza Sunday afternoon for the 'All In' event.

 The gathering allowed speakers to stress the importance of educating black men while encouraging them to speak up and make a difference.